fooforge/bazforge.com/_posts/2014-05-21-Sailing-from-Hamburg-to-Bodo.md

 <div align="center"><script src="https://embed.github.com/view/geojson/fooforge/bazforge.com/master/public/gps_antigua_hamburg_bodo_2014.geojson"></script><p><small>Thanks for tracking, @rubiojr!</small></p></div>

 Since the wind forecast predicted NW wind conditions for the first few days the captain decided to skip sailing the North Sea and opted in for the Baltic Sea route instead by traversing the Kiel Canal.
-Initially, we've been a little bummed to hear that as it takes almost half a day to pass the canal, but it was all forgotten when we hoisted the sails late afternoon on the same day after leaving the Kieler Foerde.
+Initially, we've been a little bummed to hear that as it takes almost half a day to pass the canal, but it was all forgotten when we hoisted the sails after leaving the Kieler Foerde late afternoon on the same day.

 During the night we've passed the [Great Belt Fixed Link](http://en.wikipedia.org/wiki/Great_Belt_Fixed_Link), making our way further north entering the Kattegat.
 Traversing the Kattegat and entering the Skagerrak took us another full day, but on the fourth day we've finally reached the Norwegian coast.